 A secure network and systems are the price of doing business these days.
 Consider the fact that over 60% of all small to midsize enterprises go out of business within six months of a cyber attack.
 Or, think about the average cost of ransomware attacks these days can range from thousands to millions, never mind the reputational cost to your brand, and potentially even regulatory issues that may come up as a result of not protecting your business.

 As demonstrated by the case study deconstructed above, a silent intruder poses threats of data exfiltration and fraudulent activity even before they ever deploy malware.
-Therefore, every organisation needs to consider their legal and regulatory obligations.
-Having a 24/7/365 monitored and managed SOC that utilises tools and platforms such as SIEM, UEBA, EDR, patch management and more will demonstrate your company’s overall due diligence regarding the security of the data and environment in which you do business.
+Therefore, every organization needs to consider their legal and regulatory obligations.
+Having a 24/7/365 monitored and managed SOC that utilizes tools and platforms such as SIEM, UEBA, EDR, patch management and more will demonstrate your company’s overall due diligence regarding the security of the data and environment in which you do business.

 The ever-evolving threat environment and changing regulatory obligations require a pro-active approach to cybersecurity.
 Cost-cutting and ignorance of the regulatory environment are no longer a successful defence.